Is Atlanta a Good Place To Visit? Here Are The Top 35+ Reasons

 Atlanta is the No. 1 filming location for movies and TV shows in the world, according to FilmL.A.
 Furthermore, our city is the setting for the hit FX television series “ATLANTA,” which also is filmed here.
 To top it all off, creator and star Donald Glover is right at home here because he grew up in metropolitan Atlanta.

-- Find out more about the “Hollywood of the South.”
+- There is always something filming in Atlanta.
+Find out more about the “Hollywood of the South.”

-- Plan your trip around the Atlanta Film Festival or the Atlanta Jewish Film Festival.
-Note that Atlanta also is home to a horror film festival and nine more.
+- Plan your trip around the Atlanta Film Festival, the Atlanta Jewish Film Festival and the BronzeLens Film Festival.

 - Keep your eyes open because all this filming in our city means that, on just about any day, there are celebrities in town, and this has given rise to that popular sport, celebrity sightings.
 Check here for the best Atlanta spots for seeing celebrities.